Hillary Clinton gets Elton John foundation honor

 NEW YORK (AP) — Hillary Rodham Clinton’s support of gay rights has earned her a special honor from the Elton John AIDS Foundation.

-The former U.S. secretary of state will receive the group’s first Founder’s Award.
+The former secretary of state will receive its first Founder’s Award.
 In a statement Wednesday, the foundation cited a 2011 speech in which Clinton asserted that gay rights were human rights for helping envision a world without AIDS.

 Others honorees include celebrity chef Sandra Lee, business mogul Ronald Perelman and Howard Rose, a founding board member of the organization.
-The foundation’s annual benefit is Oct.
+They will be feted during the foundation’s annual benefit on Oct.
 15 in New York City, hosted by Anderson Cooper.

 Former President Bill Clinton was given an award in 2009.